Menu

 Sexual Assault

-When it comes to any kind of sexual contact – from touching to kissing to intercourse – everyone has the right to say “No” to anyone, at any time.
-No one has the right to engage in sexual activity with another person without their consent – ever.
+When it comes to any kind of sexual contact, from touching to kissing to intercourse, everyone has the right to say “No” to anyone, at any time.
+No one has the right to engage in sexual activity with another person without their consent, ever.
 It is a criminal offence to have non-consensual sexual contact with another person.
 It is also a criminal offence to threaten to have sexual contact with someone without their consent.

-For it to be a sexual assault the contact must be intentional not accidental.
+For it to be a sexual assault, the contact must be intentional, not accidental.

 Sexual Assault occurs if there has been any sexual contact without consent.

-• injured the victim during the assault
+• injures the victim during the assault

 Aggravated Sexual Assault happens if the victim was wounded, maimed or disfigured during the assault or if their life was endangered.

-Under Canadian law, consent must be affirmative and ongoing.
-Affirmative consent means that a person communicates their consent freely through words and/or actions.
+Affirmative consent means that a person communicates their consent freely through words or actions.
 The Supreme Court of Canada has ruled that there is no such thing as implied consent.
-For example, consent cannot be implied simply because the person doesn’t object to or resist sexual advances, is silent or otherwise passive.
-Because consent must also be ongoing, consent can be withdrawn at any time through words or actions – even if a person initially agreed to the sexual activity.
+For example, consent cannot be implied simply because the person:

 Age of Consent